 Since the dawn of man, humans have been preserving food in order to increase its shelf life whilst keeping it safe.
 The term food preservation refers to any one of a number of techniques used to prevent food from spoiling.
 Whether saving for a rainy day, or to preserve the remainder of a bumper crop, preserving food is a great way to keep a steady supply of foods in your cupboard.

-Continue reading “Preserving: How To Sterilize and Seal Jars”
+Continue reading “Preserving: How To Sterilise and Seal Jars for Canning?”